-

 <Utilization of Threat Intelligence and Attack Surface Management>

 We are proactively utilizing threat intelligence to speed up the detection of, and response to, vulnerabilities in systems exposed to the Internet.
-Threat intelligence enables us to collect information in the early stage of an actual attack from an attacker’s perspective, such as information on global threat trends and vulnerability as well as vulnerability information in Fujitsu Group’s systems exposed to the Internet.
-The obtained threat intelligence allows impact analysis and prompt corrective action.
+Threat intelligence enables us to collect information in the early stage of an actual attack from an attacker’s perspective, such as information on global threat trends and vulnerabilities as well as vulnerability information in Fujitsu Group’s systems exposed to the Internet.
+The obtained threat intelligence allows impact analysis and prompt remedial action.

 Moreover, in combination with vulnerability scanning of Internet-exposed systems based on IT asset management information, we also implement attack surface management, which monitors system vulnerabilities from an attacker’s perspective.